home-assistant/home-assistant.io/source/_docs/installation/virtualenv.markdown

 <div class='info'>

 Looking for more advanced guides?
-Check our [Raspbian guide](/docs/installation/raspberry-pi/) or the [other installation guides](/docs/installation/).
+Check our [Raspberry Pi OS guide](/docs/installation/raspberry-pi/) or the [other installation guides](/docs/installation/).

 </div>